lionisakis/Implementation-of-Database-Systems/README.md

     ***Important: The insert starts to insert from the first block that contains the sht_info, the sht_block_info, to save up memory space***

-   In the get all entries function, we hash the name we were given with the hash function we created in order to find the right bucket.
-Then, we find this bucket's blocks and we check if they contain a sht_node_info with the given name.
-If yes, we reach the ht hastable block with the id which is crossed with this name in the sht_node_info.
-Then, we search the records in the id block and if we find a record with the given name, we print it, else we print that an error occured and we return -1.
+   In the get all entries function, we hash the name given with the hash function we created to find the right bucket.
+Then, we find this bucket's blocks and check if they contain a sht_node_info with the given name.
+If yes, we reach the ht hashtable block with the id which is crossed with this name in the sht_node_info.
+Then, we search the records in the id block and if we find a record with the given name, we print it, or we print that an error occurred and return -1.

     In the close, we close the file and free the sht_info.